abizermamnoon/predict-2016-county-level-winner/LAProject2.md

 The fun part was deciding the variables we wanted to use in order to create our model.
 We ran a regression analysis with the 51 predictor variables and deciphered that 17 of them were significant.
-However, we wanted to avoid overfitting hence we ran a regression analysis with these 17 variables against the winner variable and chose only those variables that were significant.
 We were also concerned that some of these variables might be correlated to each other which might be affecting their significance level.
 To examine this, we ran a individual regression analysis for each variable against the winner variable and chose the ones that were still significant.
 After doing this procedure, we concluded that retail sales, income/capita, median house value, percentage of population living in multi unit housing, languages other English spoken at home, percentage of population who have completed undergraduate degree or higher, percentage of population living in same housing for multiple years and percentage change in population, Persons/Household, Land Area, Non-Employer Establishments, Hispanic Owned Firms, Accommodation/Food Sales and Building Permits are significant.

     Warning: glm.fit: fitted probabilities numerically 0 or 1 occurred